25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Puncturing holes is another way to explore tearing paper.

-If your toddler is not familiar with threading pipe cleaners through the holes of a strainer/colander, you should introduce this activity first.
+If your child is not familiar with threading pipe cleaners through the holes of a strainer/colander, you should introduce this activity first.

 Fans + Paper Shreds